tig0422/Arithmetic_Coding/README.md

 # Pruning

-We pruned weight of AlexNet : https://github.com/kaiqzhan/admm-pruning
+We used pruned weight of AlexNet : https://github.com/kaiqzhan/admm-pruning

 Reference : Zhang, Tianyun, et al. "A systematic dnn weight pruning framework using alternating direction method of multipliers."
 Proceedings of the European Conference on Computer Vision (ECCV).
 2018.

-We pruned weight of CaffeNet : https://github.com/kaiqzhan/ADAM-ADMM
+We uesd pruned weight of CaffeNet : https://github.com/kaiqzhan/ADAM-ADMM

 Reference : Zhang, Tianyun, et al. "Adam-admm: A unified, systematic framework of structured weight pruning for dnns." arXiv preprint arXiv:1807.11091 2.3 (2018).